Yellow Buckeye

 Description

-Yellow buckeye or sweet buckeye belongs to the soapberry family (Sapindaceae) but was formally included in the horse chestnut family (Hippocastinaceae) ¹.
+Yellow buckeye or sweet buckeye belongs to the soapberry family (Sapindaceae) but was previously included in the horse chestnut family (Hippocastinaceae) ¹.
 It has also undergone a change in species name as it was formally called Aesculus octandra ¹.
 It is a medium size tree of 50 to 75 feet but may reach 90 feet in optimal conditions ².
 The bark of mature trunks forms large, grayish-brown, flat scales.
 Young stems have large, orange lenticels (pores) ³.
 The leaves are opposite with two leaves attached at the same point on the stem.
 Leaves are palmately compound with 5 to 7 leaflets attached to a long leaf petiole.
 Each leaflet is 4 to 6 inches long and serrated ³.
 The flowers are yellow and in many-flowered clusters of 4 to 6 inches long ³.
+Flowers may be perfect with both male and female structures or imperfect with only stamens 5 .
 The fruit is a 1 to 3-inch sphere that is smooth on the outside and contains 1 to 3 shiny brown seeds ².
 The seeds have a large white attachment that gives it the common name buckeye.
 The seeds are poisonous ³.

 Opposite, palmately compound leaves of yellow buckeye.
 J. Emm, Maryland Biodiversity Project 4